EricMFink/ProfessionalResponsibility/_questions/LawFirmsQuestions.md

 ### Question 13

 Plaintiff, who is not a lawyer, is representing himself in small claims court in an action to recover his security deposit from his former landlord.
 Plaintiff told Attorney, a close friend who lived nearby him, about this case, but did not ask Attorney for any advice.
 Attorney said, “I’ll give you some free advice.
-It would help your case if the new tenants would testify that the apartment was in good shape when they moved in, and, contrary to the allegation of your former landlord, it was not, in fact, repainted for them.”
+It would help your case if the new tenants would testify that the apartment was in good shape when they moved in, and, contrary to the allegation of your former landlord, it was not, in fact, repainted for them."
 Plaintiff followed Attorney’s advice and won his case.

 Is Attorney subject to discipline for assisting Plaintiff in preparing for his court appearance?